awead/presentations/ohionet-webinar/README.md

 for the Museum, will take us through the process he used to build the head, compare Hydra to other repository solutions, talk about modeling content, and discuss some of the requirements for adoption—all in just one hour

+### Introduction

+#### Hello, my name is
+  * Adam Wead, Systems and Digital Collections Librarian at the Rock and Roll Hall of Fame and Museum
+  * Hydra webinar in three parts:
+    + Background: Digital asset managers and archiving
+    + Technical Geekery: Hydra's technical components and what they're all about
+    + Building a Hydra Head: Starting down the path to building your own head

+#### Hydra at the Rockhall
+  * We've been using Hydra for about 2 years now
+  * Only video at the moment
+    + 1650+ videos
+    + 175 TB of data, mostly uncompressed video files stored on LTO tape, and not hard disk
+    + PBCore metdata schema
+    + compressed H264 files for streaming
+    + records get exported to a discovery interface
+  * Hydra works for us because it can satisfy all these needs in a way that other asset managers could not

 ### Part 1: Conceptual Background

 ##### What is Hydra?
+  * Conceptual level:
+    Community of software developers, end users, adopters and institutions focused on the managemement of digital content

 ##### Current Hydra adopters and their solutions
+  * Current partners
+  *

 ##### What's in an asset manager?
   * identifies content types: images, audio, text, pdf, video, etc.